Content Assessment: Connect, Contest, and Challenge: Counter-Marketing and Social Media

-- Determine competitors that you would like to follow and develop a listening plan for the competitors.
+- Determine competitors that you would like to follow and develop a listening plan for competitor public communications.

 - Begin listening to competitor social sharing, and get a feel for communication patterns and messaging.

-- Connect with competitors by liking their posts or commenting on posts you find agreeable.
+- Connect with competitors by acknowledging and positively commenting on posts you find agreeable.

-- Contest competitor posts that you find an issue with by commenting on posts of issue.
+- Contest competitor posts that you find issue with by appropriately commenting on points of issue.

-- Challenge competitor posts where you believe alternative views exist by commenting on posts of issue.
+- Challenge competitor posts where you believe alternative views in the best interest of customers exist by commenting and politely sharing an alternative view.

-Although not all-inclusive, these steps may help you begin to translate planning into execution and help your company enjoy the benefits of social media counter-marketing.
+Although not all-inclusive, these steps may help you begin to translate counter-marketing planning into practical execution and help your company enjoy the benefits of social media counter-marketing.